Westy69/VORON-MPX-CBT-BUILD-FILES-/README.md

 in the form of a Wiki page rich full of pics and links to all the files and configs etc.

 ## Sensorless homing Guides:
-I Do the Voron on efor hte baseline and then refine it with the Klipper version:
+I Do the Voron on for the baseline and then refine it with the Klipper version:
 * Clees Version https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html

   Then this one